cozywigwam/cozywigwam.github.io/notes/adobe-audition.md

 If other applications can't use the sound card, then Preferences -> Audio Hardware -> "Release ASIO driver in background"

-(Heimholtz/Acoustical Society of America)

-CC/C1 ("double pedal C") 32 Hz
+CC/C1 ("double pedal C") 32 Hz # Heimholtz
-c'''''/C8 ("double top C") 4152 Hz
+c'''''/C8 ("double top C") 4152 Hz # Acoustical Society of America